-Climate change models continue to project end of the century marks of high atmospheric concentrations of the greenhouse gas, carbon dioxide (CO2).
-The world’s oceans act as carbon sinks for CO2 which in turn decreases its pH, termed ocean acidification.
+Ocean Acidification and Diatoms: As atmospheric concentrations of the greenhouse gas, carbon dioxide (CO2) continues to meet climate change model predictions; the world’s oceans act as a carbon sink for CO2, which in turn decreases its pH, termed ocean acidification.
 Each year diatoms account for up to 40% of the total marine primary productivity.
-It is imperative we understand the unicellular microalgae’s response to ocean acidification in order to more accurately model the consequences of climate change to our oceans.
-Historically tipping points have been identified post hoc, we aim to project bifurcation points in diatom ecosystems in an effort to stave off events of no return.
-We employ the model diatom, Thalassiosira pseudonana as a “canary’ for possible tipping point events.
+It is imperative we understand how the unicellular microalgae will respond to ocean acidification in order to more accurately model the consequences of climate change.
+We employ the model diatom, Thalassiosira pseudonana as a “canary’ during laboratory stress tests.
+In our version of a stress test, we put the diatom through a series of increasingly strenuous conditions (i.e. heat, UV, high light, etc.) and measure how well they can re-establish their correct physiology.
+The stress test reveals how resilient the system is to perturbations.
 Results have shown different population trajectories and phenotypic plasticity in response to high carbon environments.
-Such information will go a long way towards describing the future niche breadth of organisms as a consequence of climate change.
+Diatoms at low pH are more resilient in their recovery from stress and their ability to re-establish the proper physiological state.

-Chlamydomonas reinhardtii is a model green microalgae that produces lipid during nutrient stress.
+Green Algae Biofuels: Chlamydomonas reinhardtii is a model green microalgae that produces lipid during nutrient stress.
 The bio-oil produced can be utilized for transportation fuel and energy production.
 Using systems biology we aim to uncover the regulatory and signaling networks of C. reinhardtii during state transitions from growth (biomass accumulation) to lipid accumulation.
 Such insights will be crucial for the rewiring networks for the produce a robust, high yield, biofuel production strain alga.
+New molecular tools like CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) Cas9 gene editing can be deployed to rationally manipulate the genome to generate a more efficient biofuel strain of algae.